christophsax/SublimeStudio/README.md

 ### Credits and Licence

 Randyk, as mentioned.
-Autohotkey, which is included and used on Windows to transfer data from SublimeText to R. Do I also need a licence?
-GPL-3.
+Autohotkey, which is included and used on Windows to transfer data from SublimeText to R.